 Top 10 Reasons Why Opera Singers Tend to Be Plump

-But many of them ARE plump and there are several theories trying to explain why.
+However, many opera singers are plump, and several theories attempt to explain why.
 This list is a compilation of different reasons derived from those theories.

 I agree that a vibrating note sounds more beautiful when a large amount of fatty tissue also vibrates to support this note.